Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ## Filtering Nanopore sequences by quality

-We can use the program `seqkit seq` to create a new file containing only the sequences with an average quality above a certain value.
+We can use the program [Seqkit](https://bioinf.shenwei.me/seqkit/) which contains many tools for FASTQ/A file manipulation.
+We will be using the command `seqkit seq` to create a new file containing only the sequences with an average quality above a certain value.

 After returning to our home directory, we can view the `seqkit seq` help documentation with the following command: